CrispyyBaconx/ban-royale/README.md

 - **Smart Member Counting**: Automatically excludes bots and bot masters from decay calculations
 - **Comprehensive Game Management**: Win condition detection for all game modes and complete shutdown functionality with `!endgame`
 - **Complete Reset Capability**: Manual game end includes bot disable, mass unban, decay reset, and state clearing
+- **Mid-Game Joiner Protection**: Automatic spectator role assignment for users who join during an active game, preventing unfair advantages

+## Spectator System

+The bot automatically handles users who join the server during an active Ban Royale game:

+### Automatic Spectator Assignment
+- **Mid-game joiners** are automatically assigned a "Ban Royale Spectator" role
+- **Spectators cannot use** `!ban` commands during the current game
+- **Automatic notification** via DM explaining their spectator status
+- **Fair play protection** ensures only original participants can compete

+### Spectator Features
+- **Real-time monitoring** of remaining participants via `!remaining` command
+- **Next game participation** - spectators can fully participate when a new game starts
+- **Automatic cleanup** - spectator roles are removed when the game ends
+- **Console logging** of all spectator assignments and removals

+### How It Works
+1. When a game starts with `!enable`, the bot records all current eligible members
+2. If someone joins mid-game, they're automatically detected and assigned spectator status
+3. Spectators receive a friendly DM explaining the system
+4. When the game ends, all spectator roles are automatically removed

 ## Configuration